french-verbs

 26. Voir (to see)

-However, voir does have some similarities with other verbs with the same endings, even if it doesn’t appear so at a first glance.
+However, voir does have some similarities with other verbs with the same endings, even if it doesn’t appear so at first glance.

 Here are the present tense conjugations: